Vlad-tsepesh/BlackJack/README.md

 # BlackJack
-# This is code written a year ago while learning to code in python.
+# Stone project in 100 days of Python